-Based on the classification, at least the following label elements appearing on the label in accordance with Regulation (EC) No 1272/2008 shall be provided: hazard pictogram(s), signal word(s), hazard statement(s) and precautionary statement(s).

-The hazard pictogram may be provided as a graphical reproduction of the full hazard pictogram in black and white or as a graphical reproduction of the symbol only.
+Based on the classification, at least the following elements appearing on the label in accordance with Regulation (EC) No 1272/2008 shall be provided; hazard pictogram(s), signal word(s), hazard statement(s) and precautionary statement(s).
+A graphical reproduction of the full hazard pictogram in black and white or a graphical reproduction of the symbol only may be substituted for the colour pictogram provided in Regulation (EC) No 1272/2008.